leochn/docs/Node/vue2.0自定义全局组件.md

 import Vue from 'vue'
 import App from './App.vue'

-import Loading from './components/Loading' Vue.use(Loading)
+import Loader from './components/Loading' Vue.use(Loader)

 new Vue({
   el: '#app',